We’re taking a fresh look at the Ten Commandments. And we’re in commandment number five and I’ve entitled this A Word to Families in an Age of Chaos.

 There are peers, there’s experience years, there’s traumatic things that happen but when you want to find out what most impacts a person’s view of themselves, view of life, sense of being loved, self-esteem, sexual identity, and moral values the socialization process, by in large, the most powerful one in the world is called the family.

-And that’s by design.
 And that’s why it’s so important that we do life God’s way.
 That’s why it’s so important that your kids get an amazing balance of firm boundaries that create security and where they get overdoses of affirmation and love and encouragement that produces significance.

 Every kid is always asking two questions: Can I have my own way?
 And do you love me?
 And the answer to, “Can I have my own way?”
 And I mean my selfish own way for me.
 The answer’s always no.